27 Oregon Waterfall Hikes That’ll Leave You Gobsmacked!

 Elevation Gain: 639 ft

 Latourell Falls is a popular hike for several reasons.
-Firstly it is incredibly photogenic, and secondly, it is the closest of the Columbia River Gorge Oregon waterfalls to Portland.
+Firstly, it is incredibly photogenic, and second, it is one of the closest Oregon waterfall hikes to Portland.

-The falls themselves are a 224-foot single plunge; however, this hike will also take you to see the two tiered Upper Latourell Falls.
-The trail is pretty dangerous in the winter, and the flow in summer is minimal compared to spring and fall.
+The falls themselves are a 224-foot single plunge, and this hike will also take you to see the two-tiered Upper Latourell Falls.

-Start at the Latourell Falls Trailhead and followed the paved path to the first viewpoint.
+Start at the Latourell Falls Trailhead and follow the paved path to the first viewpoint.
 You can then take the wide dirt path upwards and check out a side view of the falls.

 → For a fun and active tour to Latourell Falls and other beautiful falls in the Columbia River Gorge, take this hike and bike waterfall tour from Portland.